 So how do we stop this from happening?

-A Jimmy Hat For NH2
+5. A Protective Hat For NH2

 The best way is to “cap” the nitrogen somehow with a protecting group (PG) that makes the NH2 group non-nucleophilic.
 It should also have the following properties: